ministryofjustice/moj-frontend/docs/probation/components/pds-header/_how-to-use.md

 MPoP is the Probation Digital Services homepage.

+The 'Account' text links to the 'Your account details' page on HMPPS Auth.

 ### Using the header component in production

 The [Probation Digital Services GitHub repository](https://github.com/ministryofjustice/hmpps-probation-frontend-component-api) contains a readme file with instructions on how to implement the component in your service.